-When she asks this question in her recent work, Poet Warrior:
+When she asks this question in her book, Poet Warrior:

 “What do I do with this overwhelming need for justice in my family, for my tribal nation, for those of us in this country who have been written out of the story or those who appear to be destroyed or perverted by false story?”
 (46),

-I say, you are doing it, Joy Harjo!
-You are addressing this overwhelming need for justice!
+I say, you’re doing what you need to do and more, Joy Harjo!
+You’re addressing this overwhelming need for justice in ways that reverberate!

-As Joy Harjo enters her third term as United States Poet Laureate, the first Native to hold this position, with Poet Warrior she offers us another slice of herself: her stories, her wisdom, and her poetry.
+In 2022, Joy Harjo completed her third term as United States Poet Laureate, the first Native American to hold this position and only the second to serve three terms.
+While serving, she released Poet Warrior, offering us another slice of herself: her wisdom, her stories, and her poetry.

-When Joy Harjo announced last year that she was writing another memoir, I could not imagine anything that could rival her first one, Crazy Brave.
+When Joy Harjo announced in 2021 that she was writing another memoir, I could not imagine anything that could rival her first one, Crazy Brave.
 But Poet Warrior meets that challenge and complements its predecessor well.

-One concept that carries over from Crazy Brave is that of “the knowing,” which I write about in an earlier post Joy Harjo: “The Knowing” (Muscogee (Creek)- American, b.
+One concept that carries over from Crazy Brave is that of “the knowing,” discussed in an earlier post: Joy Harjo: “The Knowing” (Muscogee (Creek)- American, b.
 1951):

-Along with Harjo’s reminder to heed that inner voice we all have access to, she provides some instructions, some maps, some ways to be in the world that will yield peace, good, that will move us closer to where we want and need to be, individually and collectively:
+Along with Harjo’s reminder to heed that inner voice we all have access to, she provides some instructions, maps, and ways to be in the world that will yield peace and good, and that will move us closer to where we want and need to be, individually and collectively: